Alignak-monitoring-contrib/alignak-backend/docs/run.rst

 * *alignak-backend-error.log* contains the other messages: start, stop, activity log, ...

-.. warning:: If you do not have those files when the backend is started, make sure that the user account used to run the backend is allow to write in the */usr/local/var/log* directory ;)
+.. warning:: If you do not have those files when the backend is started, make sure that the user account used to run the backend is allowed to write in the */usr/local/var/log* directory ;)

 Developer mode